shwetapurushe/data-science-world/DS_Utils/README.md

 This project contains files for functions commonly used in DS analytic tasks.
 Im hoping to categorize them into
 * Visualizations
     * everyday EDA visualizations
     * advanced complex visualizations
-* Data cleaning functions
+* Data cleaning/transforming functions
 * Other utils